 Academic Training for J‐1 Students

 International students on J‐1 visas are eligible for up to 18 months of work authorization, called academic training.
 Post‐doctoral students may apply for additional 18 months of Academic Training.
 Some J‐1 program participants are also allowed to work part‐time during the academic program.
 Academic Training is granted in the form of a letter by the Responsible Officer (RO) or Alternate Responsible Officer (ARO).
 Students should consult with the RO or ARO at their institution.
+Academic Advisors may find this Academic Training Knowledge Base useful to complete the electronic Verification.

 Minimal Paperwork for the Employer